Sneakynarnar/educationmania-docs/docs/source/index.rst

 .. code::

-   * Sends a friend request from one user to another
+   @param {string} username
-   @param {string} username - The username of the user sending the friend request.
+   @param {string} requestee
-   @param {string} requestee - The username of the user receiving the friend request.
+   @returns {Promise<boolean>}

-   @returns {Promise<boolean>} - A promise that resolves to a string indicating the result of the opeartion.
+The strings for username and requestee is so that we can identify the user sending the friend request and the user that is receiving the friend request, and then include the promise that resolves to a string indicating the result of the opeartion.

 :kbd:`Send Friend Request`